hughperkins/securewebcmd/README.md

 # How is it secured, since it's using http?

-* the password isn't sent to the server, it's used to generate an md5 hash of the command and its arguments
+* in http mode, the password isn't sent to the server, it's used to generate an md5 hash of the command and its arguments
 * the hash is sent to the server
 * the server recreates the hash, based on the password you typed when you started the server, the command, and the arguments
 * if the hash doesnt match the one your client sent, the request is ignored, otherwise it runs, and the results are piped back to the internet browser